Frequently Asked

 What do I do if a reimbursement claim is denied, and I think it’s wrong?

-If you believe a Reimbursement Request was denied in error, you can request we do a 2nd review.
-Please submit the request to customer service, along with any additional information to be considered, at (833) 714-6028, or via email at [email protected].
+If your application for eligibility is denied or you submit a reimbursement claim and we deny payment, you can request we do a 2nd review of your submitted information.
+Please submit the request via customer service at (833) 714-6028, or via email at [email protected].

 When submitting a reimbursement request for premiums, should I select the Premium Expense account, or the Out-of-Pocket Expense Account?